Fringe Tree

 How to grow Fringe Trees

-Fringe Trees love the sun—the sunnier the spot, the better the fringe-y bloom.
 Fringe Trees also like soil that has consistent moisture.
-In nature, they are often found in wet areas.
+In nature, they are often found in wet areas alongside streams, lakes, and rivers.
 In our yards, they are happy in moist areas.

-Native Fringe Trees can get tall: up to 30 feet!
+Native Fringe Trees can get tall: up to 30 feet.
 However, Fringe Trees are slow growers: 6-10 inches of growth a year is their standard.

 The University of Maryland has a great 3-minute overview of the Fringe Tree in bloom, hosted by an energetic master gardener: